shared with you by

 And you, Capernaum, who are exalted to heaven, will be brought down to Hades; for if the mighty works which were done in you had been done in Sodom, it would have remained until this day.

-But I say to you that it shall be more tolerable for the land of Sodom in the day of
+But I say to you that it shall be more tolerable for the land of Sodom in the day of judgment than for you"

 (Matthew 11:20-24).

-how he entered the house of God and ate the showbread which was not lawful for him to eat, nor for those who were with him, but only for the priests?
+"Have you not read what David did when he was hungry, he and those who were with him: how he entered the house of God and ate the showbread which was not lawful for him to eat, nor for those who were with him, but only for the priests?

 Or have you not read in the law that on the Sabbath the priests in the temple profane the Sabbath, and are blameless?